gmihaylov/gmihaylov/README.md

 - 👋 Hi, I’m @gmihaylov
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in SuiteScript
-- 🌱 I’m currently learning Everything JS
+- 🌱 I’m currently learning Everything SuiteScript

 <!---
 gmihaylov/gmihaylov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.